geosoft1/tools/README.md

 **Features**

-- Work with almost any Unix/Linux based desktops and servers.
-- Install last version of Go compiler and a stable version of LiteIDE.
+- Install last version of Go compiler and a stable version of LiteIDE on almost any Unix/Linux based desktops and servers.
 - Create a simple and practical layout for ide (liteide.ini.mini).
-- Also create `GOPATH` and add a helloworld project.
+- Also create `GOPATH` and add a hello world project.
 - Add a nice launcher to dock or desktop.
 - Extend project templates and new polished themes.
 - Add some useful cloud scripts for
-   - working with git (be sure you have installed `git` before and a valid acount)
+   - working with github (be sure you have installed `git` before and a valid acount)
-   - servers in cloud (see [Quantum Teleporter](https://github.com/geosoft1/tools/wiki/Cloud-tool) and the new [cloud4](https://github.com/geosoft1/tools/wiki/Cloud4) tool).
+   - servers in cloud (see [Quantum Teleporter](https://github.com/geosoft1/tools/wiki/Cloud-tool).
 - Gopei shell is free as in free speech and free beer and always will be.

 **How to use**